web-platform-tests/wpt/docs/_writing-tests/testdriver-tutorial.md

 We will use executorselenium and use the Selenium API (in the future there are plans to use the WebDriver API directly).

-We have little actual work to do here!
-We just need to define a subclass of the protocol part we defined earlier.
+There isn't too much work to do here, we just need to define a subclass of the protocol part we defined earlier.

 ```python
 class SeleniumSetWindowRectProtocolPart(SetWindowRectProtocolPart):